rhysfred/skyfan-zigbee/README.md

 # Skyfan Zigbee Controller

 A Zigbee 3.0 controller for Ventair Skyfan ceiling fans with integrated lighting, using ESP32 and Tuya MCU communication.
-Note that this project is not associated with Ventair.
+Note that Ventair is not associated with this project.

 ## Overview